agt24/tidiness-genomics/index.md

 ## Lesson

 There are a variety ways to approach working with a large sequencing dataset.
 You may be a novice who has not used bioinformatics tools beyond doing BLAST searches.
 You may have bioinformatics experience with other types of data and are working with high-throughput (NGS) sequence data for the first time.
-Either way, these lessons for you!
+Either way, these lessons are for you!
 In the most important ways, the methods and approaches we need in bioinformatics are the same ones we need at the bench or in the field - planning, documenting, and organizing  will be the key to good reproducible science.

 ## Discussion Questions